AWC Scholarship Program FAQ

 How can I Participate?

 Every scholarship is made possible by the generosity of individual sponsors.
 Your support is needed!
 Complete the sponsor application process here.
 We accept donations of any amount toward the Scholarship Program.
-6,000 baht or US$200 per student.
+6,000 baht or US$200 will support one student.
 You may support as many girls as you wish.

 We invite you to read our annual Scholarship News 2020 to learn more about our activities and accomplishments.